fjahr/lightning-mw/02-peer-protocol.md

 ### The `transactions_created` Message

-This message acknowledges that the transactions are all complete, thus signalling to start the process of creating the transaction kernels.
+This message acknowledges that the transactions are all complete, thus signaling to start the process of creating the transaction kernels.
 For the kernels the selected nonces and transactions are sent along.

 1. type: XX (`transactions_created`)